SydneyKinney/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-The most successful plays were launched in May.
-There was a steady decrease in successful plays for the following four months (June, July, August, September).
-December had the lowest number of successful plays.
-Overall, the best time to launch a play was during May.
+The most successful campaigns were launched in May.
+There was a steady decrease in successful campaigns for the following four months (June, July, August, September).
+December had the lowest number of successful campaigns.
+Overall, the best time to launch a campaign was during May.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/107209737/173464745-2df180a0-b7d8-4167-a298-401b586ea8ec.png)

 ### Analysis of Outcomes Based on Goals